 Any complaint you have must go through this authority.
 The two laws listed above make it impossible for you to approach a lawyer and launch a case without having first filed a charge of discrimination with the EEOC.

 You have an ally, though.
-DoNotPay is here to help you lodge your complaint in a few clicks!
+DoNotPay is here to in a few clicks!

 What Can DoNotPay Do To Help Me File a Complaint?